-Future development of the existing parcel under Alternative 2 would be similar to as described for Alternative 1, but for development of the entire 92-acre site.
-Similar to Alternative 1, the density and composition of future commercial, residential or mixed-use development are unknown and the City of Laguna Niguel would require the future owner to complete the appropriate level of NEPA or CEQA documentation.
+Future development of the existing parcel under the Preferred Alternative would be similar to as described for Alternative 1, but for development of the entire 92-acre site.
+Similar to Alternative 1, the density and composition of future commercial, residential or mixed-use development are unknown as there are currently no future plans for the future use of the site nor is future use a part of GSA's action.
+It is assumed the City of Laguna Niguel would likely require the future owner to complete the appropriate level of NEPA or CEQA documentation and obtain necessary land use approvals for any proposed development.